dyninst/dyninst/docs/dyninstAPI/developer/BPatch.h.rst

     If we're destroying everything, skip cleaning up some intermediate data structures

   .. cpp:function:: void registerProvisionalThread(int pid)

+    Register a new process that is not yet associated with a thread.

+    This function is called only by createProcess.

   .. cpp:function:: void registerForkedProcess(PCProcess *parentProc, PCProcess *childProc)

+    Register a new process that is not yet associated with a thread.

+    This function is an upcall when a new process is created.

+    - ``parentPid``: the pid of the parent process.
+    - ``childPid``: The pid of the process to register.
+    - ``proc``: lower lever handle to process specific stuff

   .. cpp:function:: void registerForkingProcess(int forkingPid, PCProcess *proc)

+    Perform whatever processing is necessary when a thread enters a fork system call.
+    Previously the preForkCallback was made directly.

+    - ``forkingPid``: pid of the forking process
+    - ``proc``: lower lever handle to process specific stuff

   .. cpp:function:: void registerExecExit(PCProcess *proc)

+    Register a process that has just done an exec call.

   .. cpp:function:: void registerExecCleanup(PCProcess *proc, char *arg0)

+    Register a process that has just entered exec

   .. cpp:function:: void registerNormalExit(PCProcess *proc, int exitcode)
   .. cpp:function:: void registerSignalExit(PCProcess *proc, int signalnum)
   .. cpp:function:: void registerThreadExit(PCProcess *llproc, PCThread *llthread)
   .. cpp:function:: bool registerThreadCreate(BPatch_process *proc, BPatch_thread *newthr)

   .. cpp:function:: void registerProcess(BPatch_process *process, int pid=0)

+    Register a new BPatch_process object with the BPatch library.

+    This function is called only by the constructor for BPatch_process.

   .. cpp:function:: void unRegisterProcess(int pid, BPatch_process *proc)

+    Remove the BPatch_thread associated with a given pid from the list of threads being managed by the library.

   .. cpp:function:: void registerUserEvent(BPatch_process *process, void *buffer, unsigned int bufsize)
   .. cpp:function:: void registerDynamicCallsiteEvent(BPatch_process *process, Dyninst::Address callTarget, Dyninst::Address callAddr)
   .. cpp:function:: void registerStopThreadCallback(BPatchStopThreadCallback stopCB)
   .. cpp:function:: int getStopThreadCallbackID(BPatchStopThreadCallback stopCB)
   .. cpp:function:: void registerLoadedModule(PCProcess *process, mapped_object *obj)

+    Register a new module loaded by a process (e.g., dlopen).

   .. cpp:function:: void registerUnloadedModule(PCProcess *process, mapped_object *obj)
   .. cpp:function:: BPatch_thread *getThreadByPid(int pid, bool *exists = NULL)

+    Given a process ID, this function returns a pointer to the associated BPatch_thread object (or NULL if there is none).
+Since a process may be registered provisionally with a thread object pointer of NULL, the boolean pointed to by the parameter "exists" is set to true if the pid exists in the table of processes, and false if it does not.

+    - ``pid``: The pid to look up.
+    - ``exists``: A pointer to a boolean to fill in with true if the pid exists in the table and false if it does not. ``NULL`` may be passed in if this information is not required.

   .. cpp:function:: BPatch_process *getProcessByPid(int pid, bool *exists = NULL)
   .. cpp:function:: static void reportError(BPatchErrorLevel severity, int number, const char *str)

+    Report an error using the callback mechanism with a severity level ``severity``, error number ``number``, and ``str``: the first element of the list of strings given to the callback function.

   .. cpp:function:: void clearError()
   .. cpp:function:: int getLastError()